G-Linares/tailwind-example/README.md

 # Tailwind Examples

-This is the template starter branch for Tailwind + React, on the other branches you will find snippets of commonly used componenets
+This is the template starter branch for a Tailwind + React project, on the other branches you will find snippets and landing pages taken from frontendmentor.io

+### Mini Components
+- Login Modal
+- Newsletter Modal
+- Product Details Modal
+- Image Gallery
+- Pricing Grid

+### Landing Pages
+- Clipboard

 ### If you want to create a project from scrath do the following.
 ```